 (6) Are the original creators of the Borderlands game involved?

-No precise info on this one yet.
-However, Telltale is known to honor the settings and the original vision of the franchise creators.
+In the May 2014 issue of the Official Xbox Magazine, it was revealed that Gearbox Software would be acting in a consulting role, making sure that the story and characters stay true to the greater Borderlands universe.
 Telltale community lady @puzzlebox has described the project genesis on her twitter as follows: "Telltalegames and Gearbox Software got drunk at last year's VGAs and now they're having a Borderlands baby".

 ...we strongly assume the father gets visiting rights.